particle-iot/docs/src/content/hardware/migration-guides/electron-2-boron-migration-guide.md

 ### GPIO and ports

-There are no changes the Feather pins for ports and GPIO.
+There are no changes the Feather pins for ports and GPIO between the Boron and Electron 2.

+{{imageOverlay src="/assets/images/electron-2/electron-2-pinout.svg" alt="Electron 2 Pinout" class="full-width"}}

 ## Additional information